Los Angeles Alternate Dispute Resolution Attorney

 If you’ve suffered any kind of injury and think you may wind up entangled in a lawsuit, you may start to imagine trial proceedings and all that goes with it.
 However, the majority of legal disputes find alternatives to litigation for several reasons.
 Primarily, litigation can be expensive and time-consuming.
 Legal professionals bill hourly rates, and scheduling court appearances and hearings can sometimes take months between new developments.
-Litigation is also typically stressful for all parties involved.
-The outcomes of litigation can sometimes surprise the parties of a lawsuit.
+Litigation is also typically stressful for all parties involved and sometimes comes with surprising outcomes.

 Most civil disputes aim for arbitration or mediation rather than litigation.
 While litigation can take months or years to finish and often entails astronomical legal fees for both sides of the table, alternative dispute resolution usually achieves a mutually agreeable solution more quickly and painlessly for all parties involved.
-The team at Mathew & George are experienced in dispute resolution tactics and can help you settle your lawsuit without costing a fortune.
+The team of Los Angeles employment attorneys at Mathew & George are experienced in dispute resolution tactics and can help you settle your lawsuit without costing a fortune.

 At Mathew & George, our team of Los Angeles dispute resolution lawyers are dedicated to our client’s success, regardless of the case.
 We do not shy away from intense litigation, and we have a reputation for tenaciously pursuing justice on behalf of our clients.
 However, we also understand that some people simply want their cases handled quickly and fairly.
 We can help facilitate any kind of alternative dispute resolution for most cases.
 Reach out to our team and set up a consultation with one of our Los Angeles dispute resolution attorneys.
 We will review the details of your situation and let you know how we can help.